 PLACE DES LICES

-Place des Lices, also known as Place Carnot, can be found within a short walk of the Old Port and the Annonciade Museum.
-This lovely square turns into a traditional Provençal market on Tuesdays and Saturday mornings.
-The place where you can enjoy village atmosphere that has not changed even though Saint Tropez has become one of the most exclusive locations in the world.
-The vibrant scene of colourful stalls filled with fresh fruit & vegetables, Provençal deliciousness, flowers, an antiques and art is possibly one of the most chic farmers markets.
+Next Place des Lices, also known as Place Carnot, is only a short walk from the Old Port and the Annonciade Museum.
+This lovely square turns into a traditional Provençal market and, therefore, it`s one of the best places to visit in Saint Tropez on Tuesdays and Saturday mornings.
+It`s a place where you can enjoy the village atmosphere that has not changed even though Saint Tropez has become one of the most exclusive locations in the world.
+The vibrant scene of colourful stalls filled with fresh fruit & vegetables, Provençal deliciousness, flowers, antiques, and art is possibly one of the most famous farmer’s markets.

 TIP: Make sure to visit St. Tropez on at least one of the market days, but if you miss it, there is still plenty of shopping on its medieval streets.